A variational reduction and the existence of a fully-localised solitary wave for the three-dimensional water-wave problem with weak surface tension: Introduction

 subject to the constraint that the momentum

-in the $x$-direction is fixed (both are conserved quantities of \eqref{SWW 1}--\eqref{SWW 4} -- see Benjamin \& Olver \cite{BenjaminOlver82}); the wave speed $c$ is the Lagrange multiplier in the variational principle $\delta(\EE-c\II)=0$.
+in the $x$-direction is fixed (both are conserved quantities of \eqref{SWW 1}--\eqref{SWW 4} -- see articles by Zakharov \& Kuznetsov \cite{Za68,ZaKu74,ZaKu84,ZaKu97} and Benjamin \& Olver \cite{BenjaminOlver82}); the wave speed $c$ is the Lagrange multiplier in the variational principle $\delta(\EE-c\II)=0$.
 More satisfactory representations of these functionals are obtained by means of the Dirichlet-Neumann operator $G(\eta)$ introduced by Craig \cite{Craig91} and defined as follows.
 For fixed $\Phi=\Phi(x,z)$ solve the boundary-value problem

 and define

 Working with the variables $\eta=\eta(x,z)$ and $\Phi=\Phi(x,z)$, one finds that